opencog/atomspace/Design-Notes.md

    Iterate on that collection until empty, and then done.

- * If the source is a StreamValue and is not a ContainerValue, then it is assumed to be a infinite source.
+ * If the source is a StreamValue and is not a ContainerValue, then it is assumed to be an endless (infinite) source.
 In this case, call `LinkValue::value()` to get the current collection.
 Dole it out, and, when empty, call `LinkValue::value()` again to get the next collection.